 - 1. The amount shown on Form 1040, line 7, Form 1040A, line 7, or Form 1040NR, line 8, minus any amount: - a.
 Included for a scholarship or fellowship grant that was not reported to you on a Form W-2, - b.
 Also reported on Schedule SE (Form 1040) because you were a member of the clergy or you received \$108.28 or more of church employee income, - c.
 Received for work performed while an inmate in a penal institution, and - d.
 Received as a pension or annuity from a nonqualified deferred compensation plan or a nongovernmental section 457(b) plan.
 This amount may be reported in box 11 of Form W-2.
 If you received such an amount but box 11 is blank, contact your employer for the amount received as a pension or annuity. - 2.
 The amount shown on Schedule SE, line 3, minus any deduction you claim on Form 1040 or Form 1040NR, line 27.
 If you use either optional method to figure self-employment tax, subtract any deduction you claim on Form 1040 or Form 1040NR, line 27, from the total of the amounts shown on Schedule SE, Section B, lines 3 and 4b.
-If you received church employee income of \$108.28 or more, subtract any deduction you claim on Form 1040 or Form 1040NR, line 27, from the total of the amounts shown on Schedule SE, Section B, lines 3, 4b, and 5a.
-Also, add back to that amount any self-employed health insurance deduction (line 29 of Form 1040 or Form 1040NR), you used in figuring the amount to enter on Schedule SE, line 3. - 3.
+If you received church employee income of \$108.28 or more, subtract any deduction you claim on Form 1040 or Form 1040NR, line 27, from the total of the amounts shown on Schedule SE, Section B, lines 3, 4b, and 5a. - 3.
 If you are filing Schedule C or C-EZ (Form 1040) as a statutory employee, the amount shown on line 1 of the schedule. - 4.
 Nontaxable combat pay, if you elect to include it in earned income.
 However, including this income will only give you a larger credit if your (or your spouse's) other earned income is less than the amount entered on line 3.
 To make the election, include all of your nontaxable combat pay in the amount you enter on line 4 (line 5 for your spouse if filing jointly).
 If you are filing jointly and both you and your spouse received nontaxable combat pay, you can each make your own election.
 The amount of your nontaxable combat pay should be shown in box 12 of your Form(s) W-2 with code Q.